time / programming / media / notes / journaling / technology

 Before falling into this rabbit hole, I used to spend a lot of time archiving/organizing data for media databases (see anime/databases).
 I still have some of those projects running, continually archiving deleted/denied database entries for posterity.

-In retrospect, one might argue the years of my life binging anime and dissosiating were me wasting my youth away (and sure, it is partly true), but it gave me a online social circle when I had nothing, and I think it was useful for me to get into something that was incredibly niche (weird, arthouse short films).
+In retrospect, one might argue the years of my life binging anime and dissociating were me wasting my youth away (and sure, it is partly true), but it gave me a online social circle when I had nothing, and I think it was useful for me to get into something that was incredibly niche (weird, arthouse short films).
 It gave me an opportunity to understand my relationship to media without outside influence (because no one else was writing or talking about these films).
 It taught me to be intentional with my time, and always be considering what is actually bringing me joy or teaching me something and what is just noise.

 I think exposing myself to that much media, animation, and film also just let me find things that really spoke to me, and changed my life for the better.
 The same themes or messages are probably present in books or film as well, but anime was the medium I attached myself to at the time.
 I’m glad I was able to find media that meant a lot to me, because generally positive and humanistic messages often acted as shields against my own apathy, and just inspired me to be better in my own relationships with others.